Anglo-Saxon settlement of Britain: Continental Roman sources

 A short work about the Valentinian and Theodosian dynasties, written in the 440s on the continent, claims that Britannia was lost to the empire during the rule of Honorius between 395 and 423.
-A 5th-century hagiography of Saint Germanus of Auxerre claims that he helped command a defence against an invasion of Picts and Saxons in 429 while in Britain trying to combat the Pelagian heresy.
+A 5th-century hagiography of Saint Germanus of Auxerre claims that he helped to command a defence against an invasion of Picts and Saxons in 429 while in Britain trying to combat the Pelagian heresy.
 The Chronica Gallica of 452 reports for the year 441: "The British provinces even at this time have been handed over across a wide area through various catastrophes and events to the rule of the Saxons."

 Procopius reported meeting Englishmen who visited Byzantium with Frankish envoys, and hearing accounts of the situation in the 6th century.
 He heard that the island called Brittia, which was across from the mouth of the Rhine river and north of Spain and Gaul, was settled by three nations, the "Angles, Frisians, and the Britons who share their name with the island" (᾿Αγγίλοι ... Φρίσσονες ... Βρίττωνες), each ruled by its own king.
 Each nation was so prolific that it sent large numbers of individuals every year to the Franks, who planted them in unpopulated regions of their territory.

-Procopius never mentions Saxons or Jutes, and understood instead that the northern neighbours of the Franks were the Warini (Οὔαρνοι), whose kingdom stretched from the north side of the Rhine mouth to the Danube, and the area south of the Danes.
+Procopius never mentions Saxons or Jutes, and understood instead that the northern neighbours of the Franks were called the Warini (Οὔαρνοι), whose kingdom stretched from the north side of the Rhine mouth to the Danube, to the area south of the Danes.
 He portrays the Angles and Warini as both being to some extent under the hegemony of their more powerful neighbours the Franks in the time of Theudebert I (ruler Austrasia 533-547).

 Gildas

-The earliest text to give an explicit account of settlement of Britain by what it calls "Saxons" (Saxones) is the tract De Excidio et Conquestu Britanniae.
+The earliest text to give an explicit account of settlement in Britain by what it calls "Saxons" (Saxones) is the tract De Excidio et Conquestu Britanniae.
 Its date of composition is uncertain, plausibly falling between the late 5th and the mid-6th century.
-Inspired by Old Testament prophetical writing, much of the De excidio chastises political figures contemporary with Gildas for their irreligious behaviour.
-In Gildas's account, settlement in Britain by Saxons was divine punishment for the sinful nature of many British rulers.
-In the view of modern historians, the most important contributions of this source is what it tells us about Gildas's own time, such as the political and religious environment which he took for granted, or the fact that his high standard of literary Latin indicates that he had access to a classical education.
+Inspired by Old Testament prophetic writing, much of the De excidio chastises political figures contemporary with Gildas for their irreligious behaviour.
+In Gildas's account, the arrival of the Saxons in Britain was divine punishment for the sinful nature of many British rulers.
+In the view of modern historians, the most important contributions of this source are what it tells us about Gildas's own time, such as the political and religious environment which he took for granted, or the fact that his high standard of literary Latin indicates that he had access to a classical education.